 8. Solve Your Own Problems

-Lastly and very important skill to have is ability to solve your own problems.
-If you are now adult by which I mean 18+ you really need to start considering solving your own problems yourself.
+Lastly and very important skill to have is the ability to solve your own problems.
+If you are now adult, by which I mean 18+, you really need to start considering solving your own problems yourself.

 What do other people do when they are faced with a problem?
 Simple, they solve it.
 If you fail exam, turn your paper in late, paid your credit card bill late, you know there are consequences and for each one there’s a way to try and solve that problem.

 If you fail exam or turn your paper in late, you go and talk to your professor if there are ways to make up your grade for it.
-If you forgot to pay your credit card bill, then you call the bank and explain the situation and many times IF it’s your first time they will waive the fee for you, now if you are consistent with turning in your papers late, not paying bills on time, you will face the consequences.
+If you forgot to pay your credit card bill, then you call the bank and explain the situation and many times IF it’s your first time they will waive the fee for you, now if you are consistent with turning in your papers late or not paying bills on time you will find yourself in a bad position.

 Who do you blame for that?
 Yep, yourself.